 Note: Please pay attention to “Reviewer Preferences” listed by some of our reviewers at the end of their bios.
 This will help in making your reviewer selections.

 Susan Baraz helped Found and is the Co-Chair of the prestigious, Lucie Awards.
 She is the Head of Judging for the International Photo Awards (IPA).
 Susan is the International Director of Photography for AtEdge, an invitation only, top commercial marketing program.
 She’s a creative photography consultant for commercial and fine art photographers and enjoys helping them present their best, to get assignment work as well as galleries, by editing, paginating, designing and integrating all images into a cohesive presentation to market for commercial work and for fine art galleries.
 She's interested to refer new and up and coming photographers to top galleries, as well as private dealers.
 Susan is considered an expert in the field of fine art photography and is an avid collector.
 She has curated exhibitions at the Museum of Tolerance, Holocaust Museum in Wash.
 DC, “Water” exhibition for PX3, Dupon Gallery, Paris, IPA, 10th Anniversary Best of Show, Robert Berman Gallery, and galleries world wide.
+She has given lectures on the history of photography, moderated, as well as participated as a panelist in photography seminars.
+She has edited and curated books for top photographers in all genres of the medium.
+Susan, along with Hossein Farmani, curated the images for the United Nations COP21 Climate Change exhibition in Paris. which continued to travel to Mexico City, Thailand and now has been seen in many other countries around the globe.
+She is the only American to be asked to jury the Prince of Dubai’s photo competition, HIPA.
+Susan is the Chair of Focus On AIDS, the largest fine art photo auction/benefit in the US.
+She is a portfolio reviewer and speaker for the graduating photography students at Arts Academy of SF, Art Center Pasadena, and Otis Parsons.
 Reviewer Preference: Interested in seeing both Commercial and Fine Art work.
 Open to seeing motion samples in addition to still photography.

 June Bateman has been a gallery owner and private art dealer since 1999, specializing in Fine Art Photography of the 20th and 21st centuries.
 She has mounted dozens of well received exhibitions at her SoHo gallery and elsewhere, and has been a lecturer and portfolio reviewer for many years, including at The International Center of Photography, Parsons, The New School, and the PSPF, New York.
 Reviewer Preference: Interested in seeing work by photographers with some experience.
 Interested in traditional and experimental work.
 Open to seeing motion samples and other new media in addition to still photography.